(Adds details, background, paragraphs 7-12)

-In a post-vote discussion, several panelists said they misunderstood the question and would have voted against the need for trials.
+Seven panelists voted in favor of such trials, five voted in favor for select products and 12 voted against.
+But in a post-vote discussion, several panelists said they misunderstood the question and would have voted against the requirement.

 The drugs, known as peripherally acting mu opioid receptor antagonists, include Salix Pharmaceuticals Ltd's Relistor, also known as methylnaltrexone, and Cubist Pharmaceuticals Inc's Entereg, also known as alvimopan.

-(Reporting by Toni Clarke in Washington; Editing by Eric Beech)
+(Reporting by Toni Clarke in Washington; Editing by Eric Beech, Will Dunham and Tom Brown)